SillyTavern/Extension-VRM/README.md

 ## Model Selection

 1. **Refresh Button**:
-   - Click the refresh button if your vrm model does not appear in the list.
+   - Click the refresh button if your VRM model does not appear in the list.

 2. **Select Model**:
    - Choose a model from the list to assign it to the selected character.